How many shares should I issue when forming a company?

 Example 3:

-Every share you issue must be assigned a nominal value, which is usually £1.
-This is the sum that shareholders agree to pay for their shares when they are issued.
-The nominal value of your shares determines your ‘limited liability’, which is the amount that you’re legally required to contribute if the company cannot pay its debts.
+Every share you issue must be assigned a nominal value, usually £1.
+This is the sum that shareholders agree to pay for their shares at the time of their issue.
+The nominal value of your shares determines your ‘limited liability’.
+You must legally contribute this amount per share if the company becomes insolvent and can’t pay its debts (to the extent you have not already paid the company the amount prior to that event).

 Bear this in mind when choosing how many shares to issue.
-If you were to issue £10,000 shares, for example, you would liable for up to £10,000 if the company couldn’t pay its creditors.
-For this reason, it’s best to avoid issuing significantly more shares than you need.
+For example, if you issued 10,000 shares with a nominal value of £1, the shareholders would be collectively liable for up to £10,000 if the company could not pay its creditors.
+For this reason, it’s generally best to avoid issuing more shares than you need.
+As noted above, 1 ordinary share is sufficient to form the company if there is only one shareholder.

 I build 10 million shares, me 6million and my brother 4million, each share is 1 pound, is will impact any thing in taxes because it is huge number?